-Thanks to listener requests and your support, our Nigerian outreach includes Christian radio in eight major languages in Nigeria.
+Thanks to listener requests and your support, our Nigerian outreach includes Christian radio in eleven major languages in Nigeria.

-We broadcast in five Nigerian heart languages, and also supply radios to allow more people to tune in.
+We broadcast in eleven Nigerian heart languages, and also supply radios to allow more people to tune in.

 Nigeria is a huge mission field